PabloSerranoMedina/Churn-Prediction-Model/README.md

 This is an educational example.
 The dataset has been anonymized.
 It shows information on 7,043 clients from a communication company.

-Go to this link for an explicative [slides presentation](https://docs.google.com/presentation/d/1RWxm0NhXG7zA7D6eWS9F8gPYcJg3GLEi3Fzz6YXcaio/edit?usp=sharing) of the main findings.
+Go to this link for an explicative [presentation slides](https://docs.google.com/presentation/d/1RWxm0NhXG7zA7D6eWS9F8gPYcJg3GLEi3Fzz6YXcaio/edit?usp=sharing) of the main findings.